Boodogs/uwhpsc---clone/notes/homeworks.rst

 There will be 4 homeworks during the quarter with tentative due dates listed below:

- * :ref:`homework1`: Wednesday of Week 2, April 9
+ * :ref:`homework1`: Thursday of Week 2, April 10
- * Homework 2: Wednesday of Week 4, April 23
+ * Homework 2: Thursday of Week 4, April 24
- * Homework 3: Wednesday of Week 6, May 7
+ * Homework 3: Thursday of Week 6, May 8
- * Homework 4: Wednesday of Week 8, May 21
+ * Homework 4: Thursday of Week 8, May 22
  * Final Project: Wednesday of Week 11, June 11

 There will be a "final project" tentatively due on Wednesday, June 11.